-The mdf file extension is used for a database file format for Microsoft SQL Server, relational database server, developed by Microsoft, with latest version being 2014.
+An mdf file extension is used for a database file format for Microsoft SQL Server, relational database server, developed by Microsoft, with latest version being 2016.

-Files with sdf extension can be mainly found as compact SQL databases from Microsoft SQL Server.
+Files with sdf suffix can be mainly found as compact SQL databases from Microsoft SQL Server.

 An sql file extension is used for SQL (Structured Query Language) data files.
 This file is used to exchange or export/import data from relational SQL databases, contains various SQL instructions etc. It is a text file, but only useful together with various sql database servers and sql management software.

-The sqlite file extension is associated with database files saved in the SQLite database format.
-Navicat is a popular program that can work with *.sqlite databases.
+An sqlite file extension is associated with database files saved in the SQLite database format.
+Navicat is a popular program that can work with sqlite databases.

 Files with wdb suffix can be mainly found as older databases from the discontinued Microsoft Works office software bundle.